 UUID (v4) Regex Pattern

-Validates UUID version 4 format with the version nibble (4) and variant bits (8, 9, a, b) in correct positions.
+Validates a canonical hyphenated UUID v4/GUID string by checking the RFC 9562 version nibble (4) and variant nibble (8, 9, a, or b) in the correct positions.

 Live Regex Tester